Health and Wellbeing

 Frequently asked questions

-It can be helpful to talk to someone you trust and feel safe with about your mental health.
-That could be a friend, family member, your social worker, personal assistant or someone from school.
+It can be helpful to talk to someone you trust about your mental health.
+That could be a friend, family member, your Social Worker, Personal Advisor or someone from school.
 It’s also really helpful to talk to your GP if you’re worried about your mental health.

-There are lots of websites full of great information and resources if you would prefer to look through those first!
+There are lots of websites full of great information and resources if you would prefer to look through those first- We’d recommend Young Minds and a Cornish Charity Mind Your Way:

 How do I register with a GP?